 Luckily for the South Australian craft beer drinker, the trams do travel past a heap of the city's growing number of good beer (and other booze) venues and, as such, this updated version of a Crafty Crawl first published in July 2017 needn’t require much walking.

-Taken together with our article focusing on the city's craftier small bars (also being updated soon), it should keep even the most ardent beer lover sated.
+Taken together with our article focusing on the city's craftier small bars (also being updated soon) and a forthcoming guide to the best suburban spots for good beer, it should keep even the most ardent beer lover sated.

-The revitalised Unibar – run by the team behind Sturt Street Cellars – is a far cry from the old venue, with its sticky carpets and ancient stained glass windows.
+The revitalised Unibar – run by the team behind the city's annual Beer & BBQ Festival – is a far cry from the old venue, with its sticky carpets and ancient stained glass windows.
 Instead the ground floor venue has high ceilings, lots of light and plenty of comfortable seats.
 There are pool tables and foosball inside and the licence stretches out to the lawn, which is the perfect spot to relax on a sunny day (ask behind the bar for picnic rugs).

 Coopers occupies two to three of the eight taps, while the rest rotate through breweries like Mismatch, Pirate Life and Young Henrys, who sponsor the pool comp.
 The bar is only open on weekdays and everyone is welcome – those who graduated a while ago will appreciate the student prices thanks to a rotating beer of the month that goes for $5 a pint, and from 4pm to 6pm every weeknight all tap beers will set you back the same amount.